Information for SEND professionals

 • All non-statutory funding can only be applied for by education professionals.

-Early Years Inclusion Funding (EYIF)
+Early Years SEN Inclusion Funding (SENIF)

 Early Support Funding (ESF)